 If you are considering making a reference to the Tribunal you can access support to help you the proceedings from Lets Talk ASN.
-They will advocate on your behalf throughout the Tribunals process to make sure your views are heard and represented.
+They will advocate on your behalf throughout the Tribunal process to make sure your views are heard and represented.

-If none of the above apply, you w make your appeal to the Education Appeal Committee.
+If none of the above apply, you can make your appeal to the Education Appeal Committee.
 They will consider your appeal and either agree with the decision of the education authority or agree in your favour.
 If they agree in your favour the education authority must place your child in the school of your choice.

 If the EAC agrees with the decision of the education authority, you have the right to appeal to a Sheriff Court.